The Expanding MarTech Scene: Tech Stacks & Working with IT [Podcast]

 - Build relationships with IT – grow allies, and partner with tech experts that can look at your tech stack through a different lens.
 IT can be an disabler or enabler.
 As enablers, IT will be your ally and friend – a secret weapon, even!

 - Tech isn’t a strategy.
 Though it seems tech will ease the pressures we face, don’t get so wrapped up in it that you ignore the risks, redundancies, or inefficiencies of solutions you’re considering.
 Douglas worked with a client who lost all their customer behavioral data and who never backed up that data because marketing didn’t think to run a back up.
 IT was never involved.
 That’s why you must build relationships and work through IT.

 - AI is here and growing.
 It’s taking on manual work currently bogging us down, and scaling personalization we couldn’t have conceived prior.
 AI gives us time back to be more strategic and creative.

 You can subscribe to Marketer + Machine in iTunes, here.

 Where can I find all episodes?

 To see all Marketer + Machine episode archives, click here.

 - PointSource’s 2018 Digital Transformation Report

-- Douglas’ website, martech.zone
+- Douglas’ website, martech.zone and podcast

 - Connect on Twitter, @douglaskarr and @martech_zone, plus on LinkedIn